Get a free, no obligation personal loan quote with rates as low as 6.99%

-What Happens To Federal Student Loans After You Die?
+What Happens To Government Student Debt When You Die?

-In order to complete the debt forgiveness process, someone will need to provide proof of death to the student loan service manager overseeing the deceased individual’s debt.
+To complete the debt forgiveness process, someone must provide proof of death to the student loan service manager overseeing the deceased individual’s debt.
 Once this is done, the debt will be fully forgiven.

 What Happens To Your Private Student Loans After You Die?

 There is much less protection with private student loans when compared to federal student loans.
-Private lenders have no legal obligation to discharge or cancel student loans in the event that the borrower dies.
+Private lenders have no legal obligation to discharge or cancel student loans if the borrower dies.

 Speak With A Debt Expert